-ISTC’s Institutional Water Treatment (IWT) program is offering a new service to test water sources for Legionella pneumophila, the bacterium that causes Legionnaires’ disease.
+ISTC’s Institutional Water Treatment (IWT) program offers water source testing for Legionella pneumophila, the bacterium that causes Legionnaires’ disease.

 Legionnaire’s disease is a serious type of pneumonia (lung infection) caused by Legionella bacteria.
 Legionnaires’ disease is caused by inhaling water mist containing the Legionella bacteria.
 The bacterium can grow in purpose-built water systems, such as showerheads and sink faucets, cooling towers, spa pools, evaporative condensers, and large plumbing systems.1 Find more information about Legionella here.